-Of the Company's three defined benefit pension plans covering employees in the U.S., only the Eco Services Hourly Pension Plan continues to accrue benefits for certain participants.
+Of the Company's three defined benefit pension plans covering employees in the U.S., only the Eco Services Hourly Pension Plan continues to accrue benefits for certain participants; however, this plan will be frozen to future accruals as of December 31, 2020.
 All future accruals were frozen for the PQ Corporation Retirement Plan as of December 31, 2006 and for the Eco Services Pension Equity Plan as of December 31, 2016.
 With respect to the Company's three retiree health plans, the PQ Holdings plans in the U.S. and Canada were closed to new retirees as of December 31, 2006.
 The Eco Services Postretirement Life and Dental Plan was closed to new retirees effective July 1, 2017.
 The Company's defined benefit supplementary retirement plans were frozen to future accruals as of December 31, 2006.